Exploring whether being a furry is a sin with the Christian Furry Fellowship’s biblical approach

 Introduction

 Is being a furry a sin?
-This question, often raised in Christian circles, was explored in a recent episode of the Ask A Christian podcast.
-Host Nate and contributor Steph investigated the Christian Furry Fellowship (CFF), a community blending furry fandom with Protestant Christian faith.
-Their findings revealed a doctrinally sound, supportive, and evangelistic group, suggesting that being a furry is not inherently sinful when aligned with biblical principles.
+This question, often raised in Christian circles, explores the intersection of furry fandom with Protestant Christian faith.
+Through investigating the Christian Furry Fellowship (CFF), a community blending these two worlds, we can examine a doctrinally sound, supportive, and evangelistic group that suggests being a furry is not inherently sinful when aligned with biblical principles.
 This article examines the CFF to address this question.

 What is the Christian Furry Fellowship?